 The language’s popularity and its origin country’s success on the international stage go hand in hand.
 That’s why languages like Japanese and German are so prevalent globally despite not being extensively spoken.
 Korean is no exception!

-The economy of South Korea is booming at a steady pace.
-As of 2024, the country is among the world’s top 15 economies and the sixth-largest exporter.
+South Korea’s economy is booming at a steady pace.
+As of 2025, it is among the world’s top 15 economies and the sixth-largest exporter.

-With the thriving economy and the strong bilateral relations with several major economies like China, the United States, Japan, India, and South-East countries such as Vietnam and Singapore, it has made a name worldwide.
+With a thriving economy and strong bilateral relations with several major economies, such as China, the United States, Japan, India, and Southeast Asian countries, such as Vietnam and Singapore, it has made a name worldwide.

 The fact that North Korea always winds up in conflict with many other nations has made South Korea an essential ally to many powerful countries.